momoiorg-repository/pytwb_demo/README.md

 (at "pytwb_demo" directory)
 start VSCode by "code ."
-Select docker-compose.yaml
 Press “F1” after VSCode starts.
  -> select “Dev Containers: Open Folder in Container” tab
  -> select current directory as work directory
  -> select “From ‘docker-compose.yaml’
 The corresponding docker will be started and VSCode is attached automatically.
-Set working directory of VSCode by its "Open Folder" menu to “/root/pytwb_wb”.
+Set working directory of VSCode by its "Open Folder" menu to “/root/pytwb_wb” (1st time only.
+Automatically set after creating a package).
+Install VSCode "Python in Dev Container" plugin(1st time only).
 input “export DISPLAY= xxx.xxx.xxx.xxx:0.0” from the Terminal section of VSCode window.
-Install VSCode "Python in Dev Container" plugin.
 Select “main.py” and press F5.
 The “> “ prompt will be displayed in the Terminal section.
 This implies that the pytwb command session has been started successfully.
 By inputting “create pytwb_demo” command, The “pytwb_demo” package will be created.